-In applying the accounting policies set out in the Statement of Accounts in 2016-17 the PCC has had to make certain judgements about complex transactions involving uncertainty about future events.
+In applying the accounting policies set out in the Statement of Accounts in 2017-18 the PCC has had to make certain judgements about complex transactions involving uncertainty about future events.
 The critical judgements made in the statement of accounts are presented in the following paragraph:

 • A judgement has been made about the cost to include in the financial statements in relation to the Chief Constable and the impacts of this on the PCC and Group accounts.
 Following the stage 2 transfer of resources which was interpreted based on the Scheme of Consents and Delegation between the two corporation soles, the Chief Constable controls and directs police officers, PCSOs and the majority of police staff (excluding those staff directly employed by the PCC to manage his office), therefore all pay and pensions costs associated with these staff groups are presented in the Chief Constable's accounts.
-The CFOs for the PCC and Chief Constable have determined that the non-pay costs attributable to the assets and liabilities of the PCC will form part of the cost of the PCC.
-As a result, the cost of running the Office for Policing and Crime and the non-pay costs of Fixed Asset support are shown in the Comprehensive Income and Expenditure Statement of the PCC as these have been determined to be under his direction and control.
+The CFOs for the PCC and Chief Constable have determined that the non-pay costs attributable to the assets and liabilities of the PCC will also form part of the cost of the Chief Constable since these are consumed under his direction and control.